learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/DynamoDB_for_Dummies.md

 ## What is it?

-DynamoDB is a NoSQL database that is designed to be fast at any scale.
+DynamoDB is a [NoSQL database](https://en.wikipedia.org/wiki/NoSQL) that is designed to be fast at any scale.
+It is developed by Amazon and is available through Amazon Web Services.

 ## Why would I want to use it?